JustAzul/web-scrapper-stdio/README.md

 - `grace_period_seconds` (float, optional): Short grace period to allow JS to finish rendering (in seconds, default: 2.0)

 **Returns:**
-- Markdown formatted content extracted from the webpage, as a string
+- Content extracted from the webpage in the selected format
 - Errors are reported as strings starting with `[ERROR] ...`

 #### Prompt: `scrape`